-The Center for Discovery offers virtual intensive outpatient (IOP) treatment for adults with eating disorders.
-All treatments sessions are held through HIPAA-compliant video and available in seven US states.
+The Center for Discovery offers virtual intensive outpatient (IOP) treatment for adolescents (10+) and adults with eating disorders.
+Treatment lasts 6-8 weeks, and sessions are held through HIPAA-compliant video and available in 11 US states.
 Center for Discovery is in network with most commercial insurance plans and have insurance specialists to help guide you in the process.

 Pros & Cons of Center for Discovery